grantmacken/glider/README.md

 NOTE: source files are not directly copied into thier volumes.
 They are *build sources* which are *piped* through a build proccess, then stored into a volume.
-To trigger the build process we just run
+To trigger the build process we just run the default make target `make`.
+Running `make` will build or website from sources in the 'scr' directory

 ##The Build Cycle: Edit => Build => Check